 Stephanie: First, let’s just talk about remote live video production and just live streaming in general.
 What are some things that we can do to avoid pitfalls?
 What you and I just talked about in the green room was testing your stuff.

 Katie: Testing, testing, testing!
-So we have a habit of typically jumping on a live stream, ideally the day or two in advance, but sometimes, schedules are busy, so it tends to be 15 or 20 minutes before you’re going to go live, which is fine if you’re going to use that time to test things out.
+So we have a habit of typically jumping on a live stream the day or two in advance.
+But sometimes schedules are busy.
+If you don’t have a ton of time, at least give yourself 15 minutes beforehand to test everything out.

 While we were chatting and hanging out behind the scenes before the show went live, I went crazy pixelated.
 It might happen again because, hey, why not?
 But, my whole camera went pixelated, and I thought, ‘That’s weird.
 Everything is plugged in.
 It was working really well.
-It turns out that the new awesome software that is backing up my entire computer just turned on and started backing things up.
+It turns out that the software that is backing up my entire computer just turned on and started running.

 The best possible place to start is always to do a test and push it to its limits.
 Don’t just test the basics.
 Push all the buttons, go through your scenes, make yourself look a little silly.
 It’s all fine.
 Test it out, and depending on what you’re doing or what you’re comfortable with, you can do it in record-only mode, so you can just record something that you can playback and watch.